Company: INDRA

 Location: Spain

 The key to sharing information in a battlespace environment is good communications links.
-Spanish defence-integrator INDRA fitted their state-of-the-art 8x8 combat vehicles with a battlefield-management system (BMS).
-These smart vehicles are the first step towards autonomous defence vehicles, with the Mission System sharing tactical information to dispersed forces in the field.
-The information, which is generated by sensors, speed-ups the decision-making process and improves synchronization and situational awareness.
+Spanish defence integrator INDRA fitted their state-of-the-art 8x8 combat vehicles with a battlefield management system (BMS).
+These smart vehicles are the first step towards autonomous defence vehicles, with the Mission System sharing tactical information with dispersed forces in the field.
+The information generated by sensors speeds up the decision-making process and improves synchronization and situational awareness.

 HTZ is a technology-neutral radio simulation software that allows military and civil network operators to plan, model and simulate radio communications networks.
 To support real-time information sharing, INDRA needed to model scenarios using approx. 50-100 mobile nodes (with traffic and mobility profiles), across different areas over 300 km², with C/N+I and overlapping values.
 HTZ supports frequency planning and interference analysis of the links in the deployment of these nodes.